qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

         </tr>
     </table>

-.. important:: The |project| does not yet support WebAssembly and the mobile operating
-      systems (Android or iOS).
+.. important:: |project| does not yet support WebAssembly and the mobile operating systems (Android or iOS).

 Most Linux-based embedded OS provide PySide with their official package manager (for example, `Raspbian`_ and `ArchlinuxARM`_).

 .. _Raspbian: https://www.raspbian.org/
 .. _ArchlinuxARM: https://archlinuxarm.org/